msperlin/GetBCBData/README.md

 ## Motivation

-The Central Bank of Brazil (BCB) offers access to its SGS system (sistema de series temporais) with a official API available available [here](http://www.bcb.gov.br/?sgs).
+The Central Bank of Brazil (BCB) offers access to its SGS system (sistema gerenciador de series temporais) with a official API available [here](http://www.bcb.gov.br/?sgs).

 Package GetBCB offers a R interface to the API and many other advantages: